The 6 Best Dog Treat Pouches Australia: Tested & Evaluated 2023

 Are you more of a shoulder handbag kind of person?

-Do you want the option for all three interchangeably?
+Do you want the option and flexibility for all three interchangeably?

 Most treat pouches will be nice and lightweight.
 How you carry them depends on your personal preferences.